-Housing support services are for residents who are experiencing difficulties and may be at risk of losing their homes.
+The housing support service is for residents who are experiencing difficulties and may be at risk of losing their homes.
 The support can help you to manage your home and stay independent.
-The Council works with a number of housing support services in the borough.
 The Housing Team can advise you on the choices available and pass on a referral to the service best able to help you.

 What can I get help with?